-A DivaCup is leak-free, so you can enjoy activities like swimming, yoga, running, sleeping, and more.
+A DivaCup is leak-free, so you can enjoy activities, like swimming, yoga, running, sleeping, and more.
 Just don’t wear it during intercourse or when you’re not on your period.

 With proper care and cleaning, a DivaCup can last for several years before needing to be replaced, making it an eco-friendly alternative to single-use feminine hygiene products.

-- Gripping the base of the cup, rotate the cup 360 degrees so it becomes unfolded and creates a seal.
+- Gripping the base of the cup, rotate the cup 360 degrees, so it becomes unfolded and creates a seal.

 - Pinch the base of the cup to release the suction and slowly pull until the cup is removed.

-Always wash your hands before and after using a DivaCup.
+- Always wash your hands before and after using a DivaCup.

 The DivaCup comes in three sizes depending on your age and flow:

-- Model 0: for ages 18 years and under and holds just over half an ounce (20 mL)
+- Model 0: for ages 18 and under and holds just over half an ounce (20 mL)

-- Model 1: for ages 19-30 years with medium flow and holds 1 ounce (30 mL)
+- Model 1: for ages 19 to 30 with medium flow and holds 1 ounce (30 mL)

-- Model 2: for ages 30+ and/or heavy flow and holds just over 1 ounce (32 mL)
+- Model 2: for ages 30+ or those with a heavy flow and holds just over 1 ounce (32 mL)

 “I have never used anything like the cup before, but I can honestly say it is one of the most life-changing products!
 It has changed the way I feel about my period!
 The biggest plus for me has to be the no leaks at night and how long I can actually keep it in for without having to worry about leaking.
 It lasts almost exactly 12 hours on my heaviest day.
 While I still don’t love getting my period, it has made a significant improvement in my overall comfort, and I just want others to experience it too!
 Not to mention the good it does for the environment and your wallet!” — Shilpa Gopal

 “I had never really given much thought to using tampons and the potential negative impacts of them on me and the environment.
-It was after talking to a few people that I started to do some research and realised I was putting toxic chemicals into my body every month.
+It was after talking to a few people [when] I started to do some research and realized I was putting toxic chemicals into my body every month.
 I had originally tried another menstrual cup brand, which resulted in some leakage and failed attempts.
 I switched to DivaCup and have not experienced those issues since.
 I advise others to learn from my mistakes.
 Another tip is to make sure you choose the right size DivaCup for your age and body.” — Katrina Parsons

-“I decided to try the DivaCup because it is more eco-friendly and cost-effective.
+“I decided to try the DivaCup, because it is more eco-friendly and cost-effective.
 I didn’t like throwing away my menstrual pads after each single use, so I like that DivaCup is a reusable option that is better for the environment.
 I also appreciate that I can wear a DivaCup for several hours, even while exercising!
 Since the DivaCup stays in one position, there’s no need to worry about leaking throughout the day.
-I will continue to use a DivaCup because it is travel-friendly, more sustainable, and affordable.” — Jenny Vu
+I will continue to use a DivaCup, because it is travel-friendly, more sustainable, and affordable.” — Jenny Vu